 “In lasting memory of those who gave their lives in the service of others for the freedom we enjoy today and of those whose names are commemorated as such inside this church and cemetery.
 Lest we forget."THE ROYAL BRITISH LEGION

-The congregation were invited to a Reception after the Service at the British Ambassador's Residence hosted by Dr Peter Abbott, the Deputy Head of Mission at the British Embassy, at which some 150 attended.
+The congregation were invited to a Reception after the Service at the British Ambassador's Residence hosted by HE Kirsty Hayes, Ambassador, at which some 150 attended.